Artifaqt/ArtifaqtRobloxMusicBot/README.md

 Intended to be used with Multi-Instance\
 Configured for two 1920 x 1920 monitors\
 Roblox must be split on the far right of your right monitor\
-Run as admin, PyGetWindow seems to work better\

 ## Cmds